KMKfw/kmk_firmware/docs/en/scanners.md

 #### Adding Single-Pin Buttons or Rotary Encoders to Keymap Using Scanners and Split

-In many cases, split keybaords are symetrical in form and function.
+In many cases, split keyboards are symmetrical in form and function.
 Some split keyboards also have additional hardware like one or more rotary encoders, or non-matrix-connected media or macro buttons.
 In this case, you will want to configure multiple scanners.

 The `Split` class that you're probably already using creates the `coord_mapping` indexes automatically.
 However, the `add_buttons` argument will cause it to append any additional "buttons" (or encoder actions) to the `coord_mapping` for _each half_ of the keyboard.